SSpeights/PowerShellGuide/powershell-framework.md

 ## PowerShell returns objects

-PowerShell cmdlets return Objects and not Text.
+PowerShell cmdlets return objects and not text.
 This makes it easier and faster to pipe output to the next cmdlet and process it.
 This is, by the way, not the case with some other scripting languages in other operating systems.

 ## PowerShell uses a pipeline